The Eureka Z1-S Gaming Desk: Unboxing and Assembly

 Step 10 of the instructions reminds you to place the controller rack and gaming mousepad on your desk.
 Yep, that’s the whole step.

 Lastly, we have the decals.
 We haven’t actually put them on our desk yet, but note their mirrored shape.
 The short taper goes towards the bottom of the desk leg and fits around the foot side armor, while the long taper fits around the bolt that holds the red brace to the leg.
 Be sure you put the correct decal on each side.

 And that’s it!
 The desk is complete, and ready for gaming.
 It took us about one hour and fifteen minutes from first opening the box to completed assembly.
 Even accounting for the time we spent photographing our progress, it wasn’t a quick assembly, but it wasn’t longer or more difficult than you would expect from a desk at this price point.
 Except for the cup holder, all the parts went on without problems, and even that worked out in the end.
 Eureka Ergonomic Design Studio has a modern robotic factory that ensures that all the parts are flush and tight-fitting.
 It’s a solid desk, if a bit on the small side.
-Look out for our full review of the Eureka Z1-S Gaming Desk soon!
+Read our full review of the Eureka Z1-S Gaming Desk!